vigetlabs/microcosm/docs/api/immutability-helpers.md

 // Pass a simple string key
 let next = update(state, 'population', n => n + 1)

-// an array of keys to update a deeply nested value let next = update(state, ['planets', 'jupiter', 'mass'], n => n + 1)
+// An array of keys to update a deeply nested value let next = update(state, ['planets', 'jupiter', 'mass'], n => n + 1)

-// or a string keypath can be used to do deeply nested updates let next = update(state, 'planets.jupiter.mass', n => n + 1)
+// Or a string keypath can be used to do deeply nested updates let next = update(state, 'planets.jupiter.mass', n => n + 1)

 console.log(next.population) // 7500000001